-While 15 percent of kids have sleep disordered breathing (SDB), including obstructive sleep apnea (OSA), 90 percent go undiagnosed, according to research in the Journal of the American Osteopathic Association.
+While up to 15 percent of kids have sleep disordered breathing (SDB), including obstructive sleep apnea (OSA), 90 percent go undiagnosed, according to research in the Journal of the American Osteopathic Association.
 The symptoms are often misattributed to psychological or emotional issues.

 "Children who have behavior problems or are suspected to have ADHD might actually be suffering from a chronic lack of restorative sleep," John White, DDS, coauthor on the study, says.